6.1 Estimate and communicate annual nutrient loads from stormwater

-Key Message: Robust long-term monitoring and modeling programs that take into account surface and subsurface runoff, stream flows, and organic and inorganic nitrogen concentrations are essential for accurately estimating and managing nutrients in watersheds.
+Key Message: Robust, long-term monitoring and modeling programs that account for surface and subsurface runoff, streamflow, and the composition of nitrogen species (organic and inorganic) are essential to accurately estimate and manage nutrient loads in watersheds.

 Importance